-Further to assessment by a heritage specialist the features have been identified as warranting protection under the District Plan.
+Further to assessment by a heritage specialist, the water weir has been identified as warranting protection under the District Plan.
+However, due to the lack of historical significance, it is not considered appropriate to also protect the piping.

-4.1.11 Kinloch Lodge Precinct
+5.1.11 Kinloch Lodge Precinct